© Crown copyright 2020

 - It’s a criminal offence to misuse a badge.
 This includes people other than the badge holder taking advantage of the parking concessions provided under the scheme.

-When using the parking concessions you must display the badge on the dashboard or facia panel, where it can be clearly read through the front windscreen.
-If there is no dashboard or facia panel in your vehicle, you must still display the badge in a place where it can be clearly read from outside the vehicle.
+You must display the badge on the dashboard or facia panel, where it can be clearly read through the front windscreen.
+If there is no dashboard or facia panel in your vehicle, you must display the badge in a place where it can be clearly read from outside the vehicle.
 The front of the badge should face upwards, showing the hologram.
 The side showing the photograph should not be visible through the windscreen.

 If you need to use a parking clock, you must display it on the vehicle’s dashboard or facia panel, so that the time can be seen clearly through the front windscreen.
 The clock should be set to show the quarter hour period during which you arrived.
 If there is no dashboard or facia panel in your vehicle, you must still display the clock in a place where it can be clearly read from outside the vehicle.

-You must return the badge securely to your local authority if:
+You must return the badge securely to your local council if:

 - the badge has expired